wth-mvp-s/LT/az204/2°_25-50_newOrderSeptembre.md

 `What should you do?

 - [ ] Create a new Azure Event Grid subscription for all authentication events.
 Use the subscription to process sign-out events.
-- [ ] B. Create a separate Azure Event Grid handler for sign-in and sign-out events.
+- [ ] Create a separate Azure Event Grid handler for sign-in and sign-out events.
-- [ ] C. Create separate Azure Event Grid topics and subscriptions for sign-in and sign-out events.
+- [ ] Create separate Azure Event Grid topics and subscriptions for sign-in and sign-out events.
 - [x] Add a subject prefix to sign-out events.
 Create an Azure Event Grid subscription.
 Configure the subscription to use the subjectBeginsWith filter.